mienaikoe/ziyu/Chapters/2-6-Chapter13.md

   The firewood had been gathered, and a flame started.
 Ginnu was itching to build friendships, so she asked them, "Hey you two, did Casra ever keep any spices here?"

-  Linyu said, "Yea, plenty."
+  Linyu said, "A few."

   "Would you mind showing me?"

   Kip retained some suspicion and said, "Yea, let's go," to make sure she wasn't alone with Linyu.

-  He followed behind them and waited until they entered, but before he entered he heard footsteps, hard and fast in the distance.
+  He followed behind them and waited until they entered, but before he could climb in he heard footsteps, light and swift in the distance.

   "You two go down.
 I'll handle this," he told them.

 	"Kipnu, we need to talk!," Setre yelled.
-Most of the group members ran and hid in fear, but Kip stood his ground, and held his hand out to tell them it was ok.
+Most of the group members ran and hid in fear, but Kip stood his ground, and held his hand out to to calm them.

-	"Setre, what are you doing here?"
+	"Setre, what are you doing here?" he asked.

-  "No time, let's talk in the house"
+  "No time, let's talk in the house."

   "Oh.. uh ok," he said.

-  Setre barely jumped off the ladder into the safehouse when she started talking again.
+  Setre barely jumped off the ladder when she started talking again.

   "Cas' plan is working, but I need you to–...
-Oh hey Linyu," she said, surprised at seeing hae face in the lantern light.
+Oh hey Lin," she said, surprised at seeing hae face in the lantern light.

   Next to Linyu was Ginnu who was rummaging through the herb box with her own lantern, and she asked in a suspicious tone, "How did you get here?"

   Startled, Ginnu shot her head toward Setre and abruptly closed the herb box.
 Kipnu got off the ladder and set his arm on Setre's shoulder.

   "It's alright," he said, oblivious to the tension in the room.
-"This is Ginnu.
-She's with us."
+"She's with us."

-  A long pause punctuated the air, and Setre pierced through it.

-	"Get the fuck away from my kaln," she said.
+  She shrugged him off and snapped at Ginnu, "Get the fuck away from my kaln."

 	Ginnu's face was unchanged as she walked closer to them and the ladder.
 When she got close enough, Setre swiftly grabbed her wrists and held them behind her back.